 Our declaration addresses some of these questions from the position of a people who know the Arctic intimately.
-We have lived here for thousands and thousands of years and by making this declaration, we are saying to those who want to use Inuit Nunaat for their own purposes, you must talk to us and respect our rights.
+We have lived here for thousands and thousands of years and by making this declaration, we are saying to those who want to use Inuit Nunaat for their own purposes, you must talk to us and respect our rights (ICC, 2009).

 The Declaration explicitly challenges and questions the 2008 Ilulissat Declaration by the A5 in Greenland.
 The ICC choose the Norwegian northern city of Tromsø to publicize the Inuit Declaration because Arctic Council foreign ministers were meeting at the same time – and thus they wanted to disrupt prior expressions of connivance.

-Echoing what the geographer Sara Koopman‘s ‘alter-geopolitics’, the 2009 Declaration (which was followed by a second in 2011 on Resource Development Principles in Inuit Nunaat) actively disrupts hegemonic meta-geographies of the Arctic.
+Echoing Sara Koopman‘s ‘alter-geopolitics’, the 2009 Declaration — which was followed by a second in 2011 on Resource Development Principles in Inuit Nunaat (ICC, 2011) — actively disrupts hegemonic meta-geographies of the Arctic.
 By registering their Declaration in not only other forms of international law (UNDRIP not UNCLOS) but also making explicit the ongoing negotiations at a nation to nation level, the ICC also offered a provocation to Arctic states in particular to engage in different forms of geopolitics, which are more attentive to memory, indigenous rights, and consultation.
 As the follow-up 2011 Declaration noted:

-Resource development in Inuit Nunaat must be grounded in A Circumpolar Inuit Declaration on Sovereignty in the Arctic, adopted by the Inuit Circumpolar Council in April 2009.
+3.1 Resource development in Inuit Nunaat must be grounded in A Circumpolar Inuit Declaration on Sovereignty in the Arctic, adopted by the Inuit Circumpolar Council in April 2009.

-3.2 A Circumpolar Inuit Declaration on Sovereignty in the Arctic identified many principles that are relevant to the governance and carrying out of resource development in Inuit Nunaat, including the importance of the rule of law and recognition of the rights of Inuit as an Arctic indigenous people under both international and domestic law.
+3.2 A Circumpolar Inuit Declaration on Sovereignty in the Arctic identified many principles that are relevant to the governance and carrying out of resource development in Inuit Nunaat, including the importance of the rule of law and recognition of the rights of Inuit as an Arctic indigenous people under both international and domestic law (ICC, 2011, 3.1 and 3.2).

 The declarations, on sovereignty and resource development, identify only too clearly the challenge facing indigenous peoples in the Arctic.
-As Gary Anderson noted in his book, Ethnic Cleansing and the Indian, the ideology of settler colonialism is rooted in the practice of removal.
+As Gary Anderson noted in his book, Ethnic Cleansing and the Indian, the ideology of settler colonialism is rooted in the practice of removal (Anderson, 2014).
 Indigenous peoples are well aware of how ‘invaders’ appropriate, remove and then justify their presence through ideologies of ‘improvement’ and ‘stewardship’.

 For over five hundred years, white settlers have extracted resources from the Arctic from animal skins and pelts to timber and mineral-bearing rocks such as copper and uranium.
 When Arctic Ocean coastal states such as Canada and Denmark claim to act as environmental stewards, they do on the back of several centuries’ worth of mapping and surveying, extraction and administrative policing of indigenous territories.
-In 2008, Prime Minister Harper even claimed that Canada had ‘no history of colonialism’.
+In 2008, Prime Minister Harper even claimed that Canada had "no history of colonialism” (cited in Wherry, 2009, no pagination).
 Extending their sovereign rights offshore, at the same time as promoting ‘reconciliation’ with indigenous peoples and First Nations, Arctic states such as Canada have been at the forefront of cementing a triumphant geopolitics – where indigenous peoples and their unresolved land claims and self-government agreements do not interfere with white settler sovereignty onshore and offshore.
-Reconciliation, therefore, gets rendered as indigenous peoples being told to reconcile themselves to the sovereignty and sovereign rights of Canada.
+Reconciliation, therefore, gets rendered as indigenous peoples being told to reconcile themselves to the sovereignty and sovereign rights of Canada (Kaye, 2016).
 But the Inuit Declarations remind Canada and other Arctic states that reconciliation can mean something different altogether.
 Under land claims agreements, Inuit in northern Canada have rights to be consulted over offshore matters.
-In other words, Arctic states need to reconcile themselves to being partners and not sovereign agents in the maritime Arctic.
+In other words, Arctic states need to reconcile themselves to being partners and not sovereign agents in the maritime Arctic (Huebert, 2017).